 The Dammkar above the impossibly quaint Bavarian village of Mittenwald has been a must-ski for more than 80 years and originally people hiked up the 1,300m vertical in order to make the 7.5km off-piste descent through avalanche-prone terrain.
 These days there’s a cable car up, a tunnel through the top of the mountain where once skiers had to negotiate an icy ridge, and the run is closed if avalanche danger is too high.

-At the top there’s a restaurant, where you can even get married, and, on a clear day, superb views as far as the Zugspitz, but you may not wish to linger too long over food, views or marriage the first time you ski it, especially if it’s a fresh powder day.
+At the top there’s a restaurant, where you can even get married, and, on a clear day, superb views as far as the Zugspitz.
+However, you may not wish to linger too long over food, views or marriage the first time you ski it, especially if it’s a fresh powder day.

 5. The Wall, Avoriaz, France